Andres' Homemade Baby Food Recipes

 He scratched the side of my car with a stone at age 3 years and 6 months (a deep, long scratch).

-He has shut down a running escalator by pressing the STOP button (this could have caused major injury to persons riding it at the time - luckily it was running empty).
+He has shut down a running escalator in a shopping mall by pressing the emergency-STOP button (this could have caused major injury to persons riding it at the time - luckily it was running empty).

 Stuff like this happens so fast there was no chance of me intervening.
 Once I'd noticed it was too late.